Mersol & Luo Insights

 Millennials: A Driving Force in China’s Alcohol Market

 Chinese millennials are a highly influential group that is a driving consumption growth in the Chinese alcohol market.

-Numbering more than 400 million and with high spending power, these young consumers will reshape China’s commerce and retail sector.
+Numbering more than 300 million and with high spending power, these young consumers will reshape China’s commerce and retail sector.

 Compared to previous generations of Chinese consumers, millennials have a vastly different lifestyle and aspirations.
 They enjoy a higher standard of living and spend a bigger portion of their discretionary income on “retail-tainment.”
 With their global mindset, millennials will be critical for the future of foreign brands in China.

 If you are looking to appeal to Chinese millennial consumers, it is important to (1) understand their different lifestyle (2) identify their spending patterns, and finally (3) adapt your marketing strategy accordingly to fit their specific preferences.
-Businesses must be relatable, personable, fun and creative to gain the attention of this consumer group.
+Businesses must be relatable, personable, and creative to gain the attention of this consumer group.

 The experience of Harbin Beer and Wolf Blass demonstrates the value of investing in analyzing and understanding the market.
 Their success in China shows the return firms can enjoy when they accurately assess the market and competition and in Wolf Blass’ case, employ the time and due diligence necessary to develop strong relationships with suitable local partners who can help them establish reliable sales channels.

 China’s Main Drivers of Consumption

 Chinese millennials, or those born between 1981 and 1999, are fast becoming China’s highest spending consumers.
 They account for 65% of growth in China’s total consumption spending.
 By 2024, their average annual income will increase to US$13,000, further boosting consumer spending.